Hood Homes BlogHood Homes Blog

 • Real Estate Humor

-What the Price is NOT
+What the Price is Not

 There are many different sources that in some way evaluate a “price” or value of your home.
 The listing price is the only one we control, and we will talk about it in a minute.
-Let’s first talk about the fair market value of your home by describing what it is NOT.
+Let’s first talk about the fair market value of your home by describing what it is not:

 TAX ASSESSMENT ≠ PRICE

 The tax assessment is for tax purposes only, and has little to do with a property’s actual market value.
-Sometimes it is close, other times it is wildly high or low (if high, I recommend appealing your next year’s tax assessment to get your tax burden down – and don’t forget your Texas Homestead Exemption!).
+Sometimes it is close, other times it is wildly high or low (if high, I recommend appealing your tax assessment to get your tax burden down – and don’t forget your Texas Homestead Exemption!).

 APPRAISAL ≠ PRICE